opensearch-project/documentation-website/_api-reference/index-apis/blocks.md

 **Introduced 1.0**
 {: .label .label-purple }

 Use the Blocks API to limit certain operations on a specified index.
-The different types of blocks allow you to restrict write, read, or metadata operations on an index.
+Different types of blocks allow you to restrict index write, read, or metadata operations.
-For example, adding a `write` block through the API ensures that all shards of the index have properly accounted for the block before returning a successful response to the user.
-Any in-flight write operations to the index must have been completed before the `write` block takes effect.
+For example, adding a `write` block through the API ensures that all index shards have properly accounted for the block before returning a successful response.
+Any in-flight write operations to the index must be complete before the `write` block takes effect.

 ## Path and HTTP methods